Green Chilli Pickle Recipe (Hari Mirch Ka Achar)

 Ingredients

-You will get all the ingredients to make this Indian green chilli pickle in an Indian grocery store.
+You can find all the ingredients to make this Indian green chilli pickle at an Indian grocery store.

 Mustard Oil – Traditional North Indian-style pickles are made in mustard oil, which gives them a peculiar taste.
 But if mustard oil is not easily available, you can also use olive oil, sunflower oil, vegetable oil, sesame oil, or peanut oil.